 TRANSPORTATION TO/FROM SCHOOL: Parking lots designated for student use are on the south end of campus and in front of Brother Bertram Hall.
-A limited number of student drivers will have access to use the parking lot east of the Limeberger Gym and Witry Field House.
 The lot on Martin Luther King, Jr. Blvd. in front of the main school building and on the north end of campus next to the STEM wing are not for student use.
 Loitering is not permitted in any parking lot.